unplugged/unplugged-controls/README.md

-# Unplugged Custom Controls Library
+# Unplugged Templates 2 Project
-You can see a demonstration of the custom controls at [unp.londc.com](http://unp.londc.com/ "unp.londc.com").

-* * *

 ## Introduction
 This project will create a suite of re-usable and performant custom controls which are tailored towards use in the Teamstudio Unplugged mobile application.
 The custom controls will perform common tasks with the aim of making developing a mobile interface to an existing Notes or Domino application a simple process which does not require specialist mobile development knowledge.